Type II Diabetes – Your frequently asked questions, answered

 • Family history of diabetes

-• Previous history of heart attack or stroke
+• Previous history of a heart attack or stroke

 • Asian race